digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

     - recorded video
     - text reading

-## Make it Look Nice and Convincing!
+## Form: Make it Look Nice and Convincing!

 - An appealing presentation helps to communicate your point!
 - presentations also always set a mood or atmosphere